barumau/pandunia/docs/en/G-baze.md

     *mi darse pandunia.*
     'I study ~ studied ~ will study Pandunia.'

-    Auxiliary verbs can be used to indicate the moment, duration and relevance of the action.
+    Auxiliary verbs can be used to indicate the moment, the duration and the lasting impact of an action.

     -   *sta*
         indicates an ongoing event.